SoftwareGuy/Ignorance/README.md

 No, Ignorance will continue to get updates.
 You will get support when you need it and I will try to keep it up to date with any breaking changes the Mirror transport interface.

 This somewhat painful decision comes after a grave misunderstanding and over dramatization of an issue between myself and the Mirror project leader over petty things.
-I'll refrain from explaining it in full here but I have decided given the said persons' actions, I'm unwanted.
-And due to this, I've been slowly migrating away from Mirror for my own personal projects.
+I'll refrain from explaining it in full here but I have decided given the said persons' actions, it's time for me to move on.
+There may be a time in the _near?_ future that I return to using Mirror for my projects, but for now I am focusing on what needs to be done: _actually making a game_.

 If the said leader reads this, it's never too late to apologize.
 My door is open.